rods-sousa/rods-sousa/README.md

 - 🌱 I’m currently learning HTML & CSS
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/rodrigo-sousa-/"> Linkedin</a> <a href="https://www.instagram.com/rods.sousa/"> Instagram</a>
 - 😄 Pronouns: he/him

+- Librarian by training, researcher by nature and designer by passion.
+Diving into the world of programming with HTML and CSS.
+Building my first personal portfolio and learning to organize information digitally.

 <!--